View the information below on the types, pricing, substitutes and problems with Deed in Nevada.

-We charge $200 to do an Affidavit of Death of Joint Tenant once the certified copy of the death certificate is provided.
+We charge $442 to do an Affidavit of Death of Joint Tenant once the certified copy of the death certificate is provided.
 If the death certificate is not in English a translation will be required and there will be an additional charge of $100 plus you will have to provide an official translation.
 These fees include government filing fees of $42 per document in Clark County, Nevada.

 In Clark County and some other Nevada Counties a typical legal description might be of this form along with an Assessor's Parcel Number:

 TOWN & COUNTRY ESTATES

 PLAT BOOK 32 PAGE 17